Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Experiments and Analysis

 \subsection{Limitations and Future Directions}

 Deterministic deep learning frameworks like Point2SSM have some limitations.
 They produce overconfident estimates that could potentially misrepresent shapes, especially when dealing with noisy, partial, and sparse inputs.
 Incorporating uncertainty quantification would enhance the reliability of deploying Point2SSM in sensitive clinical decision-making scenarios.
-Additionally, Point2SSM requires roughly aligned input point clouds and is designed to produce SSM of a single anatomy (i.e., bone or organ). \CPAE and other methods \cite{liu2020learning} have demonstrated the ability to predict to inter-class or topology varying correspondence.
-Broadening the scope of Point2SSM to handle misalignment and multiple anatomies with a single network would increase applicability.
+Additionally, Point2SSM requires roughly aligned input point clouds and is designed to produce SSM of a single anatomy (i.e., bone or organ).
+While Point2SSM can be trained on multiple anatomies (see \appref{app:multi}), multi-anatomy training does not notably improve accuracy.
+Broadening the scope of Point2SSM to handle misalignment and to leverage multiple anatomies directly in training would increase applicability.